-You now know why you should add visuals and have an arsenal of tools to help you successfully create step-by-step instructions with the help of visual aids.
+You now know why you should add visuals to step-by-step instructions and have an arsenal of tools to help you successfully create step-by-step instructions with the help of visual aids.
 Practice makes perfect.
 Your first attempt at adding images to a process may not be perfect, but with some user testing to guide your editing process, you’ll be on your way to helping your users understand how to complete a task.

 Do you have another method of figuring out when to add visual aids to instructions?
 Share your tips in the comments below!